 Only the areas injected with Botox will be “relaxed.”
 Botox treatment for TMJ therapy will not affect anywhere else in your body.
-The injections are mainly in the temporalis, frontalis and masseter (see picture below) additional sites may be injected with Botox depending on the severity of the headaches.
+The injections are mainly in the temporalis, frontalis and masseter additional sites may be injected with Botox depending on the severity of the headaches.

 How long is the Botox Treatment Procedure?

-The length of the Botox treatment procedure depends on the number of injections needed as determined by the doctor.
+The length of the Botox treatment procedure depends on the number of injections needed as determined by your doctor in St. Charles, IL.
 Still, it is reasonable for the treatment procedure to be completed within 10-30 minutes.

 Is the Botox Treatment Painful?